dsuyu1/dsuyu1/README.md

 # Hello, I'm Damian👋
 <a href="https://www.linkedin.com/in/damivilla/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an undergraduate student working as an RSOC Student Analyst with my university!
+I am an undergraduate student working as an RSOC Student Analyst at my university!
 I have a deep interest in cybersecurity and a love for learning!
 ### My Blog
-I have a blog where I post topics I'm currently learning about!
+I have a blog on Medium where I post my notes on topics I'm currently learning about!
 Feel free to check it out [here](https://medium.com/@dsuyu).
+I go over topics such as TCP/IP, IPv4, protocols, and more!

 ## Objective
 My journey in computer science has led me to develop a passion for cybersecurity, and I hope to soon work as a Security Analyst.